-This course is intended to prepare math students for college level courses, such as AP Calculus BC.
+This course is intended to prepare math students for college level courses, such as AP Calculus AB or BC.
 This course is very rigorous in terms of the mathematical content and pace.
-Topics covered may include: polynomial, rational, trigonometric, inverse trigonometric, logarithmic, and exponential functions along with their graphs; polar coordinates; parametric equations; sequences and series; proof by induction; vector operations; trig identities; limits and continuity; matrix transformations; analytic geometry including rotated conic sections; and polar representations of complex numbers.
-The course will also focus on applications and problem solving.
+This course includes an in-depth study of function families (Functions, Polynomial and Rational Functions, Exponential and Logarithmic Functions), with a focus on connecting multiple representations.
+This is followed by an advanced investigation of trigonometry and its applications (Trigonometric Functions, Applications of Trigonometry, Systems of Equations, Polar Graphs, Parametric Equations, Vectors).
+This is followed by a study of Sequences and Series.
+The course finishes with an accessible and engaging introduction to the big ideas of Calculus (Limits, Derivatives).
+The study of Conic Sections may be included.
 A scientific calculator is required; a graphing calculator is highly recommended.
 Out-of-class homework assignments are part of the course.
-Attendance and in class engagement are crucial to success.
-Students are required to do summer preparatory work for this class.
+Attendance and in-class engagement and participation are crucial to success.
 (02103A000) (02110A000) (MAT024) (MAT025)